 If your computer is running an old or severely outdated operating system, it’s likely that newer websites and browsers will cause problems.

-The only thing you can do now is update your operating system.
+The only thing you can do now updates your operating system.
 If you are unable to do so for some reason, consider using an internet virtual machine such as go4hosting or ClearVM.

 12) Wipe Your Computer’s SSL State